Keeping destructive wild hogs at bay in Tennessee - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — They can cause millions of dollars in damage to land and property, but they can also carry dangerous diseases.
 That’s why the Tennessee Wildlife Resource Agency ( TWRA ) works year-round to keep wild hogs at bay.

-“Wild hogs are an exotic invasive species, like kudzu, and left to their own devices will become a prolific pest,” said Joy Sweaney, who has worked with the TWRA for 15 years.Hog wild: U.S. has ‘out of control’ population of ‘super-pigs,’ expert says
+“Wild hogs are an exotic invasive species, like kudzu, and left to their own devices will become a prolific pest,” said Joy Sweaney, who has worked with the TWRA for 15 years.Hammerhead worms pose threat to TN earthworms

 Sweaney has been involved with the wild hog management in various ways over the years.